 - make sure your delivery drivers’ insurance includes business use, they may need to change their insurance policy if it doesn’t

-- make sure all staff and drivers follow social distancing rules
+- make sure all staff and drivers follow government guidance for food businesses

 - make sure all staff and drivers stop working if they have symptoms of COVID-19